rockysnow7/mlb-transformer/FORMAT.md

 # game data format

-tokenized play-by-play data is stored in a custom format for this project.
+preprocessed play-by-play data is stored in a custom format for this project.

 ## overview